Madhava Perumal temple, Mylapore: The temple

 The temple is built in Dravidian architecture and has two precincts.
 It is located in Mylapore, a suburb in Chennai, the capital of the South Indian state of Tamil Nadu.
 The temple has a rectangular plan surrounded by 10 ft high walls, pierced by a 5-tier gopuram, the gateway tower.
 The presiding deity is housed in the sanctum and is an image made of granite.
 The deity is seen in seated posture with images of Sridevi and Bhumidevi on either side.
 There is a small shrine for Varaha, an avatar of Vishnu, located behind the central shrine.
-The shrine of Garuda facing Madhava Perumal, the demigod-eagle mount (vahana) of Vishnu, is located axial to the central shrine.
+The shrine of Garuda facing Madhava Perumal, the divine-eagle mount (vahana) of Vishnu, is located axial to the central shrine.
 The central shrine is approached through a worship hall and a narrow ardha mandapam.
 The flagpost is located behind the shrine of Garuda, axial to the central shrine and the gateway tower.
 There are images of Alvars in the worship hall on both sides and the shrine of Amritavalli is located on the western side of the temple in the second precinct.